The Danny Boice Trustify Demand Letter Affair

 Ut Oh!
 Sounds like I’ve been naughty?
 Somebody thinks I intentionally published false statements about Danny Boice Trustify?
 Alas, the letter fails to document one falsehood.
 In fact the only falsehoods I found in the letter were the well-documented falsehoods perpetrated by “Harvard” boy, Danny Boice.
 If M.r Boice and his low rent lawyer failed to document any false intentional or unintentional statements.
 If they could document an error I will gladly and immediately make the correction, publish the newly introduced facts, get down on my knees and beg forgiveness.

 And then he got to the point:

 “My client demands that you immediately and fully retract all of the defamatory statements you have published about him and Trustify, and where appropriate, publish corrections.”

-The specific of the complaint seems to take umbrage with:
+The specifics of the complaint seems to take umbrage with:

 - March 9, 2017, blog post where I, “published the following statement: “According to Danny, he’s a Harvard man without quote marks, but Harvard would say different.”
 That was a great article!
 Thanks for noticing it.